eiszapfen2000/tgda/README.md

 # Real-Time Ocean Surface Generation and Rendering
-A real-time capable implementation of Tessendorf's choppy wave algorithm [Tessendorf1999a].
+A real-time capable implementation of Tessendorf's choppy wave algorithm [Tessendorf1999a], augmented with four wave spectrum models from oceanographic research.

 | Overview  | Lods |
 | ------------- | ------------- |